-For example, an LXP with machine learning and personalisation will automatically resurface and recommend relevant content based on behaviour, interests and skills.
-Additionally, any new LXP, like THRIVE, will have a powerful elastic search engine, meaning smart search results are based on more than just keywords.
+For example, an learning platform with machine learning and personalisation will automatically resurface and recommend relevant content based on behaviour, interests and skills.
+Additionally, any new Learning & Skills Platform, like THRIVE, will have a powerful elastic search engine, meaning smart search results are based on more than just keywords.

 Lastly, once you’ve populated your internal Google with everything you’ve identified you need, you can then start creating pathways through your content.
 Not only is your new bite-sized and refreshed content consumable in the flow of work, but you can actually lead your users through the learning bit-by-bit in a coherent journey that’s effective and engaging.

 That’s it.
 Interested to find out more about reviewing your learning content strategy?
 Watch the full recording now and explore how you can harness just-time-learning in your organisation.

 THRIVE is revolutionising skill tracking for organisations, but how do you use this data to achieve your business goals?

 Here’s our roundup of the best bits from the recent THRIVE panel discussion all about the future of skills